dbl-bad-code/bad-code/template/README.md

 # Bad code
 ---
-This bad code is intended to [purpose]
+This bad code is intended to [purpose] and is written in [language]